PocketByte/kotlin-kydra-log/README.md

 Fully supported platforms:
 - Android and AndroidNative(Arm32, Arm64, X64, X86) using LogCat;
 - JavaScript using JS Console;
-- Apple based platform: iOS, MacOS, Watch and TV using NSLog.
+- Apple based: iOS, MacOS, Watch and TV using NSLog.

 Also, not well by using `println` with timestamp:
 - Java;
-- Linux X64, Arm64 and Arm32Hfp;
+- Linux based: X64, Arm64, Arm32Hfp, Mips32 and Mipsel32;
 - Windows X64 and X86;
 - WebAssembly without timestamp.

-Targets linuxMips32 and linuxMipsel32 supported(using `println`) but not yet published.

 ### How to use:
 Add common library as dependency in common **`build.gradle`**: